|

 to modify these entries even when they are immunized.

-RunServices entries (recommended)
+RunServices entries (user choice)

 - This area is no longer used by modern applications.
 But malware